-The Council has adopted the guiding principles for burial services that are issued by the Institute of Cemetery and Crematorium Management (ICCM).
-The Council is a corporate member of the ICCM and individual Bereavement Services staff are associate members.
-The Council are members of The Association of Natural Burial Grounds (ANBG).
+The council has adopted the guiding principles for burial services that are issued by the Institute of cemetery and Crematorium Management (ICCM).
+The council is a corporate member of the ICCM and individual Bereavement Services staff are associate members.

 3.2 Booking Burial Service Times